Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Grand Hotel Tremezzo

 "Art Nouveau, 1910, directly facing Bellagio across the lake.
 The De Santis family's flagship before Passalacqua.
-Three pools, an infinity pool floating in the l"
+Three pools, one of them floating on the lake itself."

 Passalacqua